 Here you enter Halstock village.
 Two pubs used to be in the village but now no longer.
 One was call ‘Ye Quiet Woman’ referencing Saint Juthwara, as Halstock was the site for her martyrdom, featured in the Sherborne Missal (a remarkable illuminated manuscript from the Middle Ages – dated 1399 to 1407).
 She was decapitated by her brother in Judith Field, north of the village, hence why she is quiet!
 The pub sign had an image of a Saxon lady carrying her head.
 The beheading of royal wife Anne Boleyn inspired the similarly named Silent Woman at Coldharbour near Wareham.

 Lime trees dominate the entrance with a few yews keeping them company.
 The floor is scattered with 18th and 19th century headstones and richly carpeted according to season, making it a special site at every time of year.
 Behind the church lie the graves of members from the Digby Family.
-Above them is an impressive circular window made with vivid colours, the picture telling the tale of a death that occurred in 1893.
+Above them is an impressive circular window made with vivid colours, the pictures in the glass retelling the tale of a local, Charles Crew, who died at sea aged 52 in 1893.

 Return to the Lewcombe Manor drive and make your way back, but turn left over a stile just before reaching the house.
 Cut across the field, providing you with an alternate view of Lewcombe Manor, all be it fleeting and vegetation dependent.